About Microsoft Office 2007

-For home use, the distribution of MS Office 2007 covered by the license agreement for full-time CCRI faculty and staff can be obtained at the Help Desk for Warwick users and from the IT offices at Flanagan, Liston and Newport County campuses.
+For home use, the distribution of MS Office 2007 covered by the license agreement for full-time CCRI faculty and staff can be obtained at the Service Desk for Warwick users and from the IT offices at Flanagan, Liston and Newport County campuses.
 The CDs are distributed on first come first served basis and can be borrowed for up to 48 hours.
 Installation instructions are available and can be picked up at the same time.

 Part time CCRI employees (including adjunct faculty) are eligible to use the software on campus but are not covered under the agreement to load the software on personal computers.